oopnet/oopnet/docs/userguide.graphs.rst

 .. image:: figures/examples/graph_page_rank_network.png

-We can also calculate the degree of every node in the network and save it as a :class:`pandas.Series`
+We can also calculate the degree of every node in the network and save it as a :class:`pandas.Series`:

 .. literalinclude:: /../examples/userguide_graphs.py
 	:language: python